ColinLeesUK/norse-campaign/session-15.md

 Deciding to rest the party take refuge in one of the chambers of the dungeon.
 During this time Ingemar is beset with nightmareish dreams of chasing prey throiugh the forest, humans, animals people I know now and I knew before.
 Due to this he did not manage to gain any spells or HP.
 Thanks to his extensive reading he managed to summise that this was due to a curse from taking the treasure.
 Turning to the celric he asked that the curse be removed.

-Deciding to rest again to ensure their wizard has use of his spells the party sleep for the night and head out in the morning foran uneventful journey back to the gates of [Kastiliborg](locations/kastiliborg.md).
+Deciding to rest again to ensure their spell casters have use of their spells the party sleep for the night and head out in the morning for an uneventful journey back to the gates of [Kastiliborg](locations/kastiliborg.md).